 Information for Journalists

 - To receive embargoed website monitoring reports: We typically send out our website monitoring reports under a 48-hour embargo to our pool of journalists, before public release.
 In this time, journalists often reach out to contacts at federal agencies or offices, as well as policy experts, to further investigate the website changes and to provide additional context.
-We’ll post our embargo policy here soon.
+Here’s our Journalist Pool Policy.

 - Exclusive collaboration: In cases when extensive investigation would yield more impactful reporting, we’re excited to work with partner journalists exclusively.
 Let us know if you’d be interested in collaborating with us on changes relating to any particular set of topics.